ManuCiao10/web-scraping-house-discord/README.md

 Improvement:

 1. Add error message after the program crash.
+2. Add new city supported.
+3. add roles discord.
-2. Fix and test all the modules and run them in a server.
+4. Fix and test all the modules and run them in a server.

 ## LINK UTILS